AdobeDocs/campaign-classic.en/help/installation/using/installing-packages-with-linux.md

 ## Distribution based on RPM packages {#distribution-based-on-rpm--packages}

-To install Adobe Campaign onto an RPM (RHEL, CentOS and SUSE) operating system, follow these steps:
+To install Adobe Campaign onto an RPM (RHEL, CentOS) operating system, follow these steps:

 1. Get the Adobe Campaign package.
 The name of the file is **nlserver6-v7-XXXX-0.x86_64.rpm**, where **XXXX** is the Adobe Campaign build number.